alexscotttonge/CV/README.md

 ## Skills

-#### Public Speaking
-Confident with small and large groups...

-#### Coaching & Facilitation
-Trained coach and facilitator.
-I've lead workshops...

-#### Writing.
-Personal blog and published author at Progss magazine (link article).
-I’m an author at www.Progss.com on the topic of technology and sustainable urban living in the 21st Century.
-• I personally blog on the topic of digital innova'on and circular economy at www.scoPtonge.com

 #### Programme Management & Delivery
 Managed six figure budgets and international budgets.
 Experience with designing and implementing marketing and strategies for small businesses using marketing tech and £50k+ budgets

+#### Coaching & Facilitation
+Trained coach and facilitator.
+Worked with groups of various sizes and backgrounds

 #### Entrepreneurship
 Started numerous projects and my own business.
-I enjoy getting things going to a stage...
+I enjoy getting things going!

+#### Public Speaking
+Confident communicating with small and large groups.

+#### Writing
+[Personal blog](www.scotttonge.com) on topic of digital innovation and sustainability.
+Published author at Progrss magazine(https://progrss.com) on the topic of technology and sustainable urban living in the 21st Century.

 ## Education